-The utility enter is likely information on its current rates, maximum annual assistance per customer, targeted income thresholds, various assumptions and the income distribution of its service area using U.S. Census Bureau data (with instructions).
+The utility enters in key information on its current rates, maximum annual assistance per customer, targeted income thresholds, various assumptions and the income distribution of its service area using U.S. Census Bureau data (with instructions).
 The tool then estimates how much the modeled customer assistance program would cost the utility to fund each year.
-The costs are estimated as a range, based on how much be modeled customer assistance program would cost the utility to fund each year.
-The costs are estimated as a range, based on how much bad debt is assumed to be recovered through the financial assistance provided to the national recovery.
+The costs are estimated as a range, based on how much bad debt is assumed to be recovered through the financial assistance provided to the participating customers.